christianheuchert/mqtt2tcp/README.md

 # mqtt2tcp

-This project is to forward messages from a target mqtt broker to a target tcp address.
+This project forwards messages from a target mqtt broker to a target tcp address.